Support for Businesses

 - In May it was announced that the Canada Emergency Wage Subsidy would be extended to August 29, 2020.

-- July 2020 Update: The Canada Emergency Wage Subsidy will be extended to December 2020.
+- The Canada Emergency Wage Subsidy will be extended to November 21, 2020.

-VIEW DETAILS ON THE CANADA EMERGENCY WAGE SUBSIDY
+VIEW LATEST DETAILS ON THE CANADA EMERGENCY WAGE SUBSIDY

 When applying for the Canada Emergency Wage Subsidy (CEWS), you will be asked to enter amounts such as the number of eligible employees and gross payroll.
 To get ready, you can determine these amounts and preview your subsidy claim based on the information you enter.
 The below CEWS calculator is a tool to help you estimate the amount of your wage subsidy.